shobhitic/shobhitic.github.io/_posts/2024-03-01-socialism-capitalism.md

 categories: general
 ---

-I've seen a pattern with founders around me.
+I've seen a pattern with founders around me, here in India.
 Don't want to throw shade on anyone particular because this is a cultural thing rather than a few, so don't think that I have someone specific in mind, but rather the archetype of me and people around me.

 They want government intervention in the things that they buy, but hate any kind of intervention in things they sell.

-In 2021, a post on twitter wanted government to [set MRP on salaries](https://twitter.com/shobhitic/status/1413541904818610183) because developers weren't joining as they were getting better offers from different companies.
+In 2021, a post on twitter wanted government to [set Maximum cap (MRP) on salaries](https://twitter.com/shobhitic/status/1413541904818610183) because developers weren't joining as they were getting better offers from different companies.

 Most of the non-healthcare founders I see are celebrating that Supreme Court has asked Central Govt to [set Standard Procedure Rates](https://twitter.com/sonalbhutra/status/1763399134797607050) for hospitals.